umich-brcf-bioinf/single_cell_env/README.md

     module load singularity
     singularity exec docker://umichbfxcore/single_cell:0.3.1 rstudio
     ```
-    Note that singularity binds your current working directory by default, so by changing to your project directory above before calling singularity, the project directory will be mounted.
+    Note that singularity binds your current working directory by default, so by changing to your project directory before calling singularity as above, the project directory will be mounted in this manner.

     You may see a message `XDG_RUNTIME_DIR points to non-existing path '/run/user/your-user-id`.
 I believe this is harmless, but it's possible to prevent it by binding that directory to the singularity container:
     ```